unicovoit/unicovoit/README.md

 ## Features

-- All accounts are verified as belonging to a student
+- [ ] All accounts are verified as belonging to a student
-- Add and book trips between students
+- [ ] Add and book trips between students
-- Mark your trip as recurring so you don't have to add the one every week
+- [ ] Mark your trip as recurring so that you don't have to add the same one every week
-- Add and book trips up to 3 weeks in advance
+- [x] Add and book trips up to 3 weeks in advance
-- Light/dark mode toggle
+- [x] Light/dark mode toggle

 *UniCovoit doesn't handle payments*